catalyst/developing-with-cwp/slides/docs/05_CreatingATemplate.md

 ## Page.ss vs Layout/Page.ss

 * There are 2 files called Page.ss in play in a SilverStripe site.
     + The first, located in templates/Page.ss, defines the structure for all pages in the site.
 It contains the opening HTML tag, the head section, includes the Header and Navigation.
-The footer, Google Analytics code, and closing HTML tags are output.
+The footer and closing HTML tags are output.
     + It _then_ includes the $Layout